 You will notice that each of these planned Eco cities is beginning to realize that they already have a series of problems that are much more difficult to solve than initially expected.
-The excitement to promote their specific project has blinded many groups to the harsh reality of creating these beautiful ‘intentional communities.'
+The excitement to promote their specific project has blinded many groups to the harsh reality of creating these beautiful intentional communities.

-What has also become increasingly clear is that the first Eco-cities are inhabited by higher middle-class people who can afford to live anywhere they want and who want to (insist) on the amenities of modern life in the upper-middle class.
-They can claim that they are green, but they want to ensure that their green choice also offers comfort, safety, beauty, and status.
+What has also become increasingly clear is that the first Eco-cities are inhabited by people who can afford to live anywhere they want and who want to (insist) on the amenities of modern life in the upper-middle class.
+They can claim that they are green, but they want to ensure that their green choice offers comfort, safety, beauty, and status.

 Important issues for every Eco-City to tackle:

-1. Providing locally grown food for the residents using aquaponics greenhouse design.
+- Providing locally grown food for the residents using aquaponics greenhouse design.

-4. Jobs on the spot or very close so that residents can provide their families with bread
+- Jobs on the spot or very close so that residents can provide their families with bread

-6. Good water, energy, and waste management
+- Good water, energy, and waste management

-7. Minimum management
+- Minimum management

-Very often, when the idea of a ‘community garden’ or project is brought forward, the vision of hippie communes from the 60s and 70s arises and sets people off.
+When the idea of a ‘community garden’ or project is brought forward, the vision of hippie communes from the 60s and 70s arises and sets people off.
 Some people are willing to live and work in a community but do not ask them to donate their time or sweat to maintain it for others in the group.

 There you have it.